 Simplified annual accounts may be established and not subject to the accounting audit provided that they do not exceed two of the following limitations, as at the closing date of the financial year:

-- Number of full time working employees and average number during the financial period: maximum 50.
+- Number of full time working employees and average number during the financial period: maximum of 50.

 - Name check and approval

-- Filing the incorporation documents with the Registrar of companies
+- Filing of the incorporation documents with the Business Registers

 - Payment of the government fee

 - Memorandum and articles of association

 - Rubber stamp

 Please note: If applying for a corporate bank account you will need to order a full set of apostilled company documents if the account is opened outside of Luxembourg.